8th Annual Killer Nashville

 BOOKS TO CHARITY

-Following the close of the contest, one book will be kept in archive or given away as a Killer Nashville/author promotion.
-All other books will be donated to charity.
+Following the close of the contest, books will be donated to needy libraries, universities, and charities.
 Copies will not be returned to submitter.